sxfly99/FGResQ/README.md

 Place the downloaded files in the `weights` directory.

 - `FGResQ.pth`: The main model for quality scoring and ranking.
+- `FGResQ_v2.pth`: The updated FGResQ model, retrained on FGRestore-100k for quality scoring and ranking.
 - `Degradation.pth`: The weights for the degradation-aware task branch.

 Create the `weights` directory if it doesn't exist and place the files inside.